gkctou/md-crawler/README.md

 Features:
 - Automatically extracts title and main content from each page
+- Includes the original URL for each page for reference
 - Maintains content hierarchy and formatting
 - Removes unnecessary styles and scripts
-- Generates clear and readable Markdown format
+- Generates clean, readable Markdown with proper link formatting
+- Preserves checkboxes and other Markdown elements correctly
 - Suitable for both human reading and AI model processing

 ## System Requirements